 Monitoring your credit regularly is also important.
 You should pull the free copies of your credit reports you can get once a year from each of the major credit reporting agencies at AnnualCreditReport.com.
 Signs of identity theft include mysterious addresses, unfamiliar credit inquiries and a major drop in your credit scores.
-To keep a closer eye on your credit, you can monitor two of your credit scores for free every 14 days on Credit.com.
+To keep a closer eye on your credit, you can monitor two of your credit scores for free on Credit.com.

 Jeanine Skowronski contributed to the reporting of this article.